benjohnsto/ronaldsons_cemetery/README.md

 Sacred / to / The memory of / Elizabeth / daughter of Isaac B . and /
 Mary Deyoung / who departed this life / October 31st 1855 / aged 2 years2 months & 17 days.
 Also / Mary De-Young / aged 18 months

-In / Memory of / Bobert Sims who / departed this life April 10th 1837 / aged 68 years Also of his wife / Elizabeth Sims who / departed
+In / Memory of / Robert Sims who / departed this life April 10th 1837 / aged 68 years Also of his wife / Elizabeth Sims who / departed
 this life March 1st 1834 [ f ] / aged 55 [?] years
 Sacred / memory of / George — Johnson / who departed this